 - The review cannot be a simple list of relevant papers, but should instead be a synthesis of the material in these papers

-The examination can now be chaired by a faculty member who is on the examining committee (the Exam Chair may also be someone who is not on the examining committee).
-If none of the examiners are eligible to chair the exam, experienced faculty members of Computing Science are asked to serve as Exam Chair on a rotating basis.
+The examination is chaired by a faculty member who is not on the examining committee.
+Experienced faculty members of Computing Science are asked to serve as Exam Chair on a rotating basis.

 The function of the Exam Chair is to moderate and direct the questions and ensure that the examination proceeds according to plan.
 Normally the Exam Chair will not participate in the questioning and does not vote unless they are a member of the examining committee.
 It is the Exam Chair's responsibility to ensure that departmental and FGSR regulations relating to candidacy examinations are followed.